EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - I changed my code alot when I realised I did not put every element in a div.
 I gained more insight into using flex box.
 * Challenges you faced - Figuring out flex box and how to implement it.
 * Tasks for tomorrow - Start positioning the div's and sizing them so everything fits in.

+## Day 3

+* Project you are working on - (https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT)
+* Progress today - Today I worked on some concepts with the box model.
+I used alot of css rules to resize certain elements so they could fit within their respective positions.
+* Challenges you faced - The box model sizing
+* Tasks for tomorrow - Sorting out the spacing between the author name and date elements